sdthompson1/babylon/README.md

 the verification is correct (for example in safety-critical systems?), then Babylon would *not* be a good choice, and one of those other systems would be better.

+# Disclaimer

+For the avoidance of doubt: this project is currently considered an experimental prototype, not a fully working system, and is provided WITHOUT WARRANTY OF ANY KIND.

 # Contact